webdevnerdstuff/neon-bunny-snowflake-theme/README.md

 ## Description

-Creates a userscript to add theme to [Snowflake.com](https://www.snowflake.com/) console pages (Chrome supported currently).
+Creates a userscript and style sheets to add a theme to [Snowflake.com](https://www.snowflake.com/) console pages (Chrome supported currently).
 It's not perfect, but it's at least a dark theme.

 There are two ways to use this theme.
 ### Browser Extension that injects styles